 - 1/2 tsp pepper

-- 1 tsp dried herbs (e.g. oregano, thyme, rosemary)
+- 1 tsp dried herbs (e.g., oregano, thyme, rosemary)

-- Mix all the ingredients together in a bowl.
+- Stir all ingredients together in a bowl.

 - Add the vegetables of your choice to the marinade and mix well.